Today we packed up and headed in to Delft!

 Delft to Den Haag

 We continued on towards our campground in Den Haag, and this was also a good ride.
-I kind of wish we had more time to spend in Delft but enjoyed Den Haag, so that was okay.
+I kind of wish we had more time to spend in Delft but thoroughly enjoyed Den Haag, so that was okay.

 We rode through Haagse Bos en route to our campground north of town and didn’t realize what an extensive forested area it was!
-And the palace is there, too, and the king was home because the orange flag was raised, or so we learned from a nice gentleman we stopped when we were looking at the castle.
+The palace is there, too, and the king was home because the orange flag was raised, or so we learned from a nice gentleman we stopped when we were looking at the castle.

 The wooded areas here remind me so much of Québec.
 Mostly the smell, some times the deciduous makeup and we saw the odd maple leaf.
 I was smiling the whole ride through these woods and still remember it fondly.
 It’s like a wonderful (albeit flat) Mont Royal in the heart of Montréal, except in the Hague!

 We arrived at our campground — our first giant commercial campground! — and pitched the tent, ditched out stuff (except valuables) and rode back to town to have dinner with my husband’s cousin and her small family.
 They lived in a dense and trendy area of Den Haag that kind of reminded us of a supersized Montréal, especially Outremont.
 We could not find bike parking anywhere (!) so we locked all of our bikes together, en masse, and it worked!